-Inside the brew house Goodman will have a 10 BBL, 2-vessel system.
-He’ll have seven 10 BBL fermenters and two 10 BBL brite tanks (one of which will be ASME rated for nitroginating), plus four 20 BBL fermenters and one 20 BBL brite tank.
+Inside the brewhouse Goodman will have a 10 BBL, 2-vessel system.
+He’ll have seven 10 BBL fermenters and two 10 BBL brite tanks (one of which will be ASME rated for nitrogenating), plus four 20 BBL fermenters and one 20 BBL brite tank.
 The result will be a total 3500 BBL annual brewing capacity.
 Goodman’s plan is to focus on a few flagship beers plus rotating seasonal and experimental brews to help eventually fill the majority of his 24 tap handles.
-Beyond Burly beer, they plan to have craft soda and kombucha on tap.
+Beyond BURLY beer, they plan to have craft soda and kombucha on tap.

-For updates on Burly Brewing Company’s progress, follow them on Facebook at: facebook.com/BURLYBrewCo
+For more information on BURLY Brewing Company’s progress, follow them on Facebook at: facebook.com/BURLYBrewCo

 Check Out ALL the Great Castle Rock Breweries!